 Tao Zhang, Assistant Professor; Ph.D., Louisiana State University.
-Social-psychological aspects of sport; youth and sport; physical activity.
+Psychosocial determinants of physical activity; youth physical activity and health promotion; achievement motivation.

 In the Department of Kinesiology, Health Promotion and Recreation at the University of North Texas, our graduate Kinesiology program provides you an in-depth understanding of basic research methodology and professional literature, trends and research being conducted in the field.

 We offer course work leading to a Master of Science degree in Kinesiology with concentrations in exercise physiology, sport pedagogy or sport and exercise psychology.
-We also assist with two collaborative doctoral degree programs.
+We also participate in two collaborative doctoral degree programs.

-Career opportunities are generally found in health clubs, wellness centers, corporations, rehabilitation centers, athletic groups and other private groups.
-Other opportunities are found as teachers, coaches, athletic trainers and administrators.
+Careers are often found in health clubs, wellness centers, corporations, rehabilitation centers, athletic groups and other private groups.
+Other opportunities are available as teachers, coaches, athletic trainers and administrators.
 The degree may lead to advancement in your current field.

 Our faculty members are outstanding teachers, recognized scholars and active researchers.
-They have earned recognitions from the American College of Sports Medicine, the National Academy of Kinesiology and the American Alliance for Health, Physical Education, Recreation and Dance.
-Their areas of expertise range from biomechanics to motor learning to teacher preparations.
+Theyíve earned honors from the American College of Sports Medicine, the National Academy of Kinesiology and the American Alliance for Health, Physical Education, Recreation and Dance.
+Their areas of expertise range from biomechanics to motor learning to teacher preparation.
+Current research includes:

 The collaborative doctoral degree program in Biology with a concentration in exercise physiology explores the bodyís neuromuscular and cardiovascular reactions to exercise and training.
 For more information, contact Brian McFarlin, Jakob Vingren or David Hill.

-The Educational Psychology program with a concentration in the psychosocial aspects of sport and exercise examines how psychology strategies and techniques enhance or deter oneís athletic performance and how exercise and fitness affect mental health and cognitive function.
-More information is available from Scott Martin or Tao Zhang.
+The Educational Psychology doctoral degree program with a concentration in the psychosocial aspects of sport and exercise examines how psychological strategies and techniques enhance or deter oneís athletic performance and how exercise and fitness affect mental health and cognitive function.
+More information is available from Scott Martin.